facebookarchive/AsyncDisplayKit/_docs/containers-astablenode.md

 While `tableView:nodeForRowAtIndexPath:` will be called on the main thread, `tableView:nodeBlockForRowAtIndexPath:` is preferred because it concurrently allocates cell nodes, meaning that all of the init: methods for all of your subnodes are run in the background.

-**It is very important that node blocks be thread-safe** as they can be called on the main thread or a background queue (see example below).

 Note that both of these methods should not implement reuse (they will be called once per row).
 However, unlike UITableView, these methods are not called when the row is just about to display.

 ##Node Block Thread Safety Warning##

-It is imperative that the data model be accessed outside of the node block.
-This means that it is highly unlikely that you should need to use the index inside of the block.
+It is extremely important that the data model be accessed _outside_ of the node block.
+Therefore, it is unlikely that you should need to use the index inside of the block.

 Consider the following `tableView:nodeBlockForRowAtIndexPath:` method from the `PhotoFeedNodeController.m` file in the <a href="https://github.com/facebook/AsyncDisplayKit/tree/master/examples/ASDKgram">ASDKgram sample app</a>.